IBM-Cloud/ansible-collection-ibm/docs/ibm_dl_provider_gateway.rst

 Parameters
 ----------

+  bgp_cer_cidr (False, str, None)
+    BGP customer edge router CIDR

+  name (True, str, None)
+    (Required for new resource) The unique user-defined name for this gateway

+  tags (False, list, None)
+    Tags for the direct link gateway

+  bgp_asn (True, int, None)
+    (Required for new resource) BGP ASN

   customer_account_id (True, str, None)
     (Required for new resource) Customer IBM Cloud account ID for the new gateway.
 A gateway object containing the pending create request will become available in the specified account.

   vlan (False, int, None)
     VLAN allocated for this gateway

-  tags (False, list, None)
-    Tags for the direct link gateway

-  bgp_cer_cidr (False, str, None)
-    BGP customer edge router CIDR

   bgp_ibm_cidr (False, str, None)